The Rivers & Oceans Team

 Why I love my work – Being able to work and collaborate with extremely unique and thoughtful individuals who help connect others to life changing experiences.
 I love being able to contribute to a company that values their team and the individuality and creativity each person brings.

 What travel has taught me – The more you explore, the bigger your thirst for adventure becomes.

 How I am a friend to the environment – I want to respect what nature has to offer and believe even the smallest efforts can make a huge difference – I walk as much as possible, pick up trash whenever I see it and always leave no trace when hiking or camping.

 “Ok folks, you’re going to want to hold on tight.
 This one is a big one.
 It’s called House Rock and today it’s looking like a 6,” our guide, Shavonne, bellowed from the rear of the boat.
 Christie and I immediately glanced at each other in excitement as our eyes...read more

-BEARS EARS NATIONAL MONUMENT Send the Department of Interior your comments about the National Monuments Hello Fellow Adventurers, For the next month, you can comment on the executive order to remove the status of many of our National Monuments - including the...read more
+BEARS EARS NATIONAL MONUMENT Send the Department of Interior your comments about the National Monuments May 15, 2017 Hello Fellow Adventurers, For the next month, you can comment on the executive order to remove the status of many of our National Monuments -...read more

 The Beginning Geoff’s solo Grand Canyon journey, began in 1995.
 This is when he was first placed on the waitlist for a private, non-commercial river trip on the Colorado River.
 People at the bottom of the waitlist were waiting years as demand for these permits...read more